We believe in using

 Here are just a few typical examples of some of the outcomes we’ve seen:

 One lady who was particularly moved by the experience was transported into the ocean scene, a relaxing view of gentle waves coming in and going out, accompanied by the matching sound effects.
-This resident told us that she felt very calm and relaxed, after a short while, she began making the motions of the waves with her arms, gently moving them back and worth.
+This resident told us that she felt very calm and relaxed, after a short while, she began making the motions of the waves with her arms, gently moving them back and forth.
 She repeatedly told us how beautiful it was and was moved to tears by the scene she could see.
 When experiencing the forest scene, the sound effects of the birds encouraged her to look around up in the sky and point to the birds she could hear in the trees.

 Another lady who experienced the same beach scene was very happy to be there and seemed to truly believe we had taken her to Whitby where she had first met her husband along the sand of the beach.
 She told us about her family holidays to the beach and having fish and chips as a Friday treat.
 We talked about living by the sea and how life was different and more relaxed by the seaside.